About Us

 Vision ESD aspires to see Ethiopia with empowered communities.

-Mission ESD’S mission is to create a bright future for children, youth, and women through an integrated /comprehensive/ community development approach.
+Mission ESD’S mission is to create bright future for children, girls, youth, and women through integrated interventions.

 To contribute to the national endeavor of empowering the youth, children and women to be self-reliant